-Well, the BASK guidelines suggest you should wait three months, but it's not a black and white cutoff.
-I think the most important thing is, for as long as a knee is improving, then wait and watch.
-If it's getting better and better and better, well, you won't know where it's gonna plateau until you wait until it's actually plateaued.
-So despite the BASK guidelines saying three months, I would say, how long is a piece of string?
-If it's improving, wait and watch.
+Well, the the basket guidelines suggest usually wait three months, but it's not a black and white cutoff.
+I think the most important thing is if it's for as long as a knee is improving, then wait and watch.
+If it's getting better and better and better.
+While you won't know where it's gonna plateau into the wait until it's actually plateaued.
+Yeah, so despite the basket guidelines, saying three months, I would say you know, how long is a piece of string?
+If it's improving?
+Wait and watch.

 Okay, one more question.
-I don't know who asked this one, but somebody wants to know if there are any indications at all for the benefits of a knee washout?
+I don't know who asked this one.
+But somebody wants to know if there are any indications at all for the benefits of a knee washout.

-Yeah there are.
-If you've got a septic knee, then you have to wash out the pus.
-So that's critically important, that's a limb or lifesaving procedure sometimes, or could be.
+Yeah.
+If you've got a septic knee, then you have to wash it pass.
+And so that's critically important as that's a limb or life saving procedure.
+Sometimes it could be.
 So yeah, an arthroscopic washout for a septic knee.
-Just a washout on its own, the answer is no. But if you're doing an arthroscopy to remove loose bodies, so you've got a knee that's kind of early arthritis, not severe arthritis, the patient's not bad enough for a knee replacement yet.
-But let's say they've got one or more loose bodies in the joint and they're giving way and locking, well, then there's an argument for removing those loose bodies, clearing out the debris.
-But that's relatively rare and you've got to be very careful.
-It's a real judgement call about whether or not you're going to do that.
+Just a washout on its own, the answer is no. But if you're doing an arthroscopy to remove loose bodies, so you've got a knee that's there's kind of early arthritis, not severe arthritis, or the patient's not bad enough for a knee replacement yet.
+But let's say they've got one or more loose bodies in the joint and they're getting giving away unlocking well, then there's an argument to removing those loose bodies clearing out the debris.
+But that's, that's rarely not as relatively rare.
+And you've got to be very careful.
+It's a it's a real judgement call about whether or not you're going to do that.

-lan, we're at the end.
+Okay, and we're at the end.
 Sorry to have to cut off before you could finish all those slides.
 But thank you so much for giving up your time.
 I know that we've had lots of people saying thank you very much for an interesting show and what they're calling a very frank approach, which I think always goes down very well.

-I don't know why people keep calling me, Frank.
-My name's Ian!
+I don't know why people keep calling me Frank.
+Frank all

+the time.
 But that's it for today.
 Thanks for joining us and hope to see you again soon.
 Good afternoon.